hjson/hjson/README.md

 ```
 {
   # comments are useful
-  // you can also use js style comments
+  // maybe you prefer js style comments
+  /* or if you feel old fashioned */

   "rate": 1000 # specify in requests/second